So you’ve officially become torn between getting a job or starting your own business….

 ….and in this picture below I took a two-week-long workcation to Thailand.
 Here I am working in a hammock on a private beach:

-What I don’t show you is that for every 1 cool picture like that, there’s 5 or more boring pictures like this:
+But what I don’t show you is that for every 1 cool picture like that, there’s 5 or more boring pictures like this:

-Yeah.
-That part sucks, but it’s never pictured.
 Owning a business doesn’t seem so great at that moment.

 But people cherrypick what they choose to view something as.